 Ishqbaaz New PROMO: Shivaay-Anika’s Tashan Begins; Surbhi Promises Double ‘Tadi’ & Less ‘Michmichi’

-The makers of Ishqbaaz are all set for a biggest twist!
+The makers of Ishqbaaz are all set for the biggest twist!
 We had recently revealed about Shivaay (Nakuul Mehta) and Anika's (Surbhi Chandna) separation.
 We had also reported about the new entries on the show.

 The makers have released the promo.
 The promo shows the new 'tashan' of Shivaay and Anika as a new character (played by Additi Gupta) disturb their relationship.
 Surbhi also promises double 'tadi' and 'very less michmichi'!
 Have a look....